 What Mizuno has done for the Ultimate Fine Tuning, Cobra matched in Smart Technology.
 With the COBRA CONNECT mobile app you can track your distance, tune your driver, and learn your shot habits so you’ll have a data-driven analysis to decide how to adjust your driver.

-And while the Cobra F8+ might not have over 1800 adjustments, this tour preferred shaped head allows for some fine tuning with two weights on the sole which control the front and back Center of Gravity settings.
+And while the Cobra F8+ might not have over 1800 adjustments, this tour preferred shaped head allows for some fine tuning with two weights on the sole.
+These weights control the front and back Center of Gravity settings.
 For a lower, more penetrating ball flight simply set the driver up for the front weight setting.
 Vice versa, the back weight setting allows for a slightly higher launch by increasing spin.
 And like the GT 180, this Cobra golf club has loft adjustment settings to manage trajectory, launch, and spin.
 With 8 different settings, you’re sure to find the ideal adjustment.

 The Cobra F8+ also features the first-ever CNC Titanium milled face which results in precise face thickness compared to hand polishing which is the method for most other drivers on the market.
 Cobra boasts this face is thinner, hotter, and more precise.